 - Other than the list of features,

-your notes page must be handwritten — no screenshots or scans
+your notes page must be handwritten — no screenshots or scans of pre-existing class materials

 - If you handwrite on your device and print the result, that's okay